15 GRE Math Practice Questions with Explanations

 x y

-For GRE multiple-choice questions, solve the problem on-screen and select the answer (one of five) that best answers it.
+For GRE multiple-choice questions, solve the problem and select the choice (one of five) that best answers it.

 The price of a pair of sneakers was $80 for the last six months of last year.
 On January first, the price increased 20%.
 After the price increase, an employee bought these sneakers with a 10% employee discount.
 What price did the employee pay?